Start a New Sales Territory

 With a brand new territory, you have a great opportunity but also a great challenge.
 The good news is that you are the one who will create the history here.
 The bad news is that you have to hunt for customers and build relationships from scratch.

-It is up to you to do research on where the opportunities lie and who to contact first.
+It is up to you to follow business sales training best practices and do research on where the opportunities lie and who to contact first.
 Begin with your sales leader.

 Then go to the internet, your own network, and trade journals for more information and insight.